 Tomcats have a tendency to roam and fight with other cats which can lead to other medical implications such as cat bite abscesses and FIV (Feline immunodeficiency virus).

-Castration reduces the risk of prostatic disease, perianal tumours, and eliminates the risk of testicular cancers.
+Castration can reduce the risk of prostatic disease, perianal tumours, and eliminates the risk of testicular cancers.

 Desexing may also be recommended in your pet to prevent hereditary diseases being passed on, or for treatment of some diseases such as prostatic hypertrophy or pyometra.
 Select this link for more information on the medical and behavioural benefits of sterilisation